ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

 <ul>
     <li><strong>AIP</strong>: An Arbitrum Improvement Proposal</li>
     <li><strong>ArbitrumDAO-governed chains</strong>: The Arbitrum One and Arbitrum Nova chains and any additional chains authorized by the ArbitrumDAO</li>
-    <li><strong>DAO Treasury</strong>: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and/or the Security Council of The Arbitrum Foundation via on-chain voting mechanisms.</li>
+    <li><strong>DAO Treasury</strong>: All $ARB tokens held in a governance smart contract governed directly by the ArbitrumDAO and/or the Security Council of The Arbitrum Foundation via on-chain voting mechanisms</li>
+    <li><strong>Delegated Votable Tokens</strong>: The number of all Votable Tokens that have been delegated and eligible to vote on AIPs</li>
     <li><strong>Governed Chains</strong>: Any ArbitrumDAO-approved chains that are governed by the $ARB token</li>
     <li><strong>Non-Governed Chains</strong>: Any ArbitrumDAO-approved chains that are not governed by the $ARB token</li>
     <li><strong>Votable Tokens</strong>: All $ARB tokens in existence, excluding any tokens held by The Arbitrum Foundation and any unclaimed airdrops</li>
-    <li><strong>Delegated Votable Tokens</strong>: The sum of Votable Tokens currently delegated and eligible for governance participation</li>
 </ul>
 <h3 id="section-1-chain-ownership-">Section 1: Chain &quot;ownership&quot;</h3>
 <p>This Constitution describes the decision-making framework for the ArbitrumDAO governance and/or authorization of the ArbitrumDAO-approved chains.
 The DAO may authorize the creation of additional Layer-2 chains that settle to Ethereum using the Arbitrum technology, but each such additional Layer-2 chain must be authorized by a corresponding AIP (i.e., no more than one chain may be authorized in each AIP).
 Any chain that is so authorized may be governed by the $ARB token and this Constitution, in which case, such chain would be deemed a Governed Chain.
 Any chain that is authorized but not governed by the $ARB token will be deemed a Non-Governed Chain.
 For the avoidance of doubt, any ArbitrumDAO-approved chain (whether a Governed Chain or a Non-Governed Chain) must settle to or on Ethereum.
 Chains utilizing Arbitrum technology that settle to or on ArbitrumDAO-approved chains (i.e., as “layer 3s”) do not require ArbitrumDAO authorization.</p>